Witchybun/ArchipelagoMadou/worlds/lunacid/docs/en_Lunacid.md

 - determining how many Strange Coins are required to complete Ending B,
 - giving yourself more experience gain rates,
 - giving the Dusty Crystal Orb a purpose by potentially locking hidden walls,
+- allows custom music to be injected into the game,

 among other settings.